tony-ou/web_QoE_user_study/README.md

 ## Configure the server and publish it
 RUN the following step on **farewell** machine if you want to start an mturk campaign.
 You can run this locally for debugging purpose (you see the page on localhost:PORT_NUM).
 But in order for mturkers to see your page, you must host the server online.
 You can use farewell or other tools like AWS EC2

-1. Change video url to your github video repo
+1. Change video url to your github video repo.
+The format is: https://raw.githubusercontent.com/YOUR_GITHUB_ID/web_QoE_user_study/main/campaign/.
    ```shell
    ./scripts/update_url.sh

    ```

 2. Update campaign information (campaign name and number of test videos)